No Fees Unless We Win (206) 919-3215

 Seattle Brain Injury Attorney

 Brain injuries are more common than you might think.
 According to the Centers for Disease Control and Prevention, the nation’s largest public health agency, around 1.4 million people in the U.S. suffer a brain injury every year.
-Brain injuries can be caused by any number of factors, from a car crash to a slip and fall incident at a local business.
+Brain injuries can be caused by any number of factors, from a car crash to a slip and fall incident at a local business in King County.
 Brain injuries can be difficult to detect, especially if the injured party doesn’t see the doctor right away.
 When left untreated, they can become even worse, leading to a lifetime of health problems.
+Contact our brain injury lawyers at Colburn law today if you or a loved one has suffered a traumatic brain injury, we off a free consultation.

 What Is A Traumatic Brain Injury?

 A traumatic brain injury (TBI) is classified as any brain dysfunction that occurs as the result of outside force.
-Common causes of TBIs are car crashes, falls, and playing recreational sports.
+Common causes of TBIs are truck accidents, medical malpractice, falls, and playing recreational sports.
 TBIs disrupt the normal functioning of the brain, and they range in severity.
 Mild TBIs can result in a brief change in mental status, while severe TBIs can result in unconsciousness or amnesia.

 Symptoms of TBI can be wide ranging and may include: